Steps to Finding the Best Child Care for Your Family

 - There is a place for children’s personal belongings.

 - Teaching staff has adequate training and experience with children.
+(Ask Director about staff’s Early Childhood credential certificate through the Delaware Department of Education.)

 - There are enough teachers to give individual attention and cover when absences/illnesses occur.